cloudfoundry/community/toc/rfc/rfc-draft-github-teams-and-access.md

 We need ways within the community to:
 * Provide the team members with proper push access to certain repos,
-* Provide a way for others to tag groups of people.cribe the problem your RFC is trying to solve.
+* Provide a way for others to tag groups of people.

 ## Proposal